BawCOS/ex-kaggle-competition/instructions.md

 going to break it into bite-sized pieces so that we understand everything we need to do.

-First, clikc on the "Host" tab and in the "Host" tab, click "Launch Checklist."
+First, click on the "Host" tab and in the "Host" tab, click "Launch Checklist."
 It should look like ![launch-checklist](figures/launch-checklist.PNG).

 The best approach to get this competition running is to just follow each step